wdneff2/thebestWAY/StatusReport.md

 ### Autumn

-> For Autumn to fill out
+> Task 1: Data Integration

 ### Will